Cghlewis/data-mgmt-ed-research-book/_book/03-data-organization.md

   - These may be indicators you create (e.g., cohort, treatment, time).
   - Or they me be variables derived for summary purposes (e.g., means, sum scores).
 - Identifier variables
-  - Unless your data is collected anonymously, you must also include values that uniquely identify subjects in your data (e.g., a student unique identifier).
+  - You must also include values that uniquely identify subjects in your data (e.g., a student unique identifier).
   - See Section \@ref(track-ids) for more information on creating unique identifier variables.

 #### Column attributes